fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-premium-dashboard.md

 > [!NOTE]
 > The Teams Premium discovery trial isn’t available if you have a paid Teams Premium subscription or already used the trial.

-The Teams Premium discovery trial gives you and your organization a 30- day free trial to explore Teams Premium features.
+The Teams Premium discovery trial gives you and your organization a 30-day free trial to explore Teams Premium features.

 :::image type="content" source="media/t-pre-landing-small.png" alt-text="Screenshot of the Teams Premium discovery trial dashboard." lightbox="media/t-pre-landing-expand.png":::